getify/foi-lang/formalization-work/Foi-Specification.md

   value.
 To drive cartesian iteration, the arm typically opens a fresh `~<*` scope over `ret(v')` for each `v'` drawn from `#.value`, and gathers each sub-scope's terminal via that sub-scope's own handler- expression Promise (§6.3.3).
-Ret is fire-and-forget per §6.3.2; the Bind arm does not observe ret's return -- state communication with sub-scopes flows through the sub-scope handler-expression Promises, not through ret.
+Ret returns `empty` per §6.3.2; the Bind arm does not observe ret's return -- state communication with sub-scopes flows through the sub-scope handler-expression Promises, not through ret.
 The Bind arm's arm-terminal is `Done@ accumulated`, where `accumulated` is the gathered result across sub-scopes;